pengutronix/aiohttp-json-rpc/README.rst

 If your coroutine got called with wrong params you can raise an ``aiohttp_json_rpc.RpcInvalidParamsError`` instead of sending an error by yourself.

+The JSONRPC protocol defines a range for server defined errors.
+``aiohttp_json_rpc.RpcGenericServerDefinedError`` implements this feature.

 .. code-block:: python

   from aiohttp_json_rpc import RpcInvalidParamsError